Orpius/SDK/docs/UserGuide/index.md

 * **Set the maximum number of administrators** in an organisation.
 * **Restrict new users** to having an email address within the organisation by configuring a regular expression.
 For example: ```^[A-Za-z0-9._%+-]+@yourcompany\.(com|org|net)$```

+### Managing System Settings and Limits (System Owners only)

+System Owners can manage key configuration options and restrictions in the **System Settings**.

+Key areas include:

+* **Email Server** - Change the settings you configured when first setting up the system.

+* **SMTP Event Server Port** â€“ Specify the port used by the Orpius SMTP server for incoming email notification.

+* **Organisation** â€“ Set the maximum number of users and administrator users allowed in an organisation.

+* **Application** - Restrict new users to those from within your organisation.
+Set limits for cache item lifespan, refresh token lifespan, and timeouts.

+* **Inferencing** â€“ Manage limits on inferencing operations.

+* **Workflow** â€“ Control limits related to workflow execution and activity processing.